Madison Food Policy Council

 Interested in membership?
 Click on the Prospective Member Guide to learn more!

 The Madison Food Policy Council (MFPC) is the main public body that develops and recommends policies to the Mayor and Common Council to support our food system, and endorses efforts to do the same at the national level.
 The MFPC is comprised of 23 members that represent key areas of the local and regional food system, including representatives of the Madison Metropolitan School District, Dane County Food Council, producers, advocates, and elected officials.
 The MFPC leads collaboration efforts across many stakeholders and serves as a sounding board and voice for community concerns.
-The MFPC is currently chaired by Nan Fey.
+The MFPC is currently chaired by Erica Anderson.

 To drive policies, programs, and collaborative resources relative to support the development of a sustainable local and regional food system that supports equitable access to healthy, culturally appropriate food, nutrition education, and economic opportunity.